L9Manuel9/cybersecurity-skills/freelance-documents/README.md

-# Let's explore those scenarios, Along with the Documentations I created to meet my clients' needs..
+# Let's explore those scenarios, Along with the Documentations I created to meet my clients' needs.

 - In the first case, a request regarding GDPR compliance.